peterdesmet/petridish/pages/configuration.md

 rounded_corners: true                   # Enable (default) rounded corners on boxes and buttons
 ```

+## Logo & favicon

 Add a logo by uploading it to `assets/` and referencing it in `_config.yml`:

 ```yml
 logo: /assets/images/logo.png  # Logo in navbar, will be displayed with 30px height
 ```

+Add a favicon by adding a `favicon.ico` file to the root of your repository.

 ## Footer